Laure Soulié

 Laure Soulié (born 28 April 1987) is a retired Andorran biathlete who originally competed for France as her mother is French and Andorra had no team.
 She has competed for Andorra since 2009 and represented Andorra at the 2014 Winter Olympics.
-Her best placing is the 9th place in 15 km individual race in Ruhpolding, Germany in the 2013-2014 season.
+Her best placing is 9th in a 15 km individual race in Ruhpolding, Germany in the 2013–2014 season.